sdc-china/ida-operator/README.md

 oc login https://<cluster-ip>:<port> -u <cluster-admin> -p <password>
 ```

-2\.
+Step 2.
 Log in to your docker registry

 ```
 #Using the Podman CLI: